Laboratory Cabin Module: Dimensions

 The length of each module is 17.9 m.
 They are cylindrical with a maximum diameter of 4.2 m and an on-orbit mass of approximately 20,000 kg apiece.

 Launch

-Both modules are launched in 2022 on Long March 5B launch vehicles from Wenchang Satellite Launch Center.
+Both modules were launched in 2022 on Long March 5B launch vehicles from Wenchang Satellite Launch Center.
 Wentian was launched on 24 July 2022, while Mengtian was launched on 31 October 2022.
 They were inserted into a low Earth orbit with an average altitude of 393 km at an orbital inclination of 42 degrees, centered in the Earth's thermosphere.